wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/integrate-security-center.md

 - Microsoft Defender for Cloud Apps
 - Defender for Office 365 (Plan 2)

-Trail licenses for Office 365 don't include access to the Defender for Cloud.
+Trial licenses for Office 365 don't include access to the Microsoft 365 Defender portal.

 To check your licenses, go to the Microsoft 365 admin center and then select **Billing > Licenses**.

-You'll also need administrative permission to access Microsoft 365 Defender information, including the data displayed in the Defender for Cloud.
+You'll also need administrative permission to access Microsoft 365 Defender information, including the data displayed in the Microsoft 365 Defender portal.
 Accounts assign to the following Azure Active Directory roles have access:

 - Global administrator
 - Security administrator